WorkInTheDark/FairytaleQA_QAG_System/README.md

   <img src="/QAG2.png" alt="QA-pair Generation System Diagram" width=300/>
 </p>

-There are three sub-modules in our QAG pipeline: a heuristics-based answer generation module (AG), followed by a BART-based question generation module (QG) module fine-tuned on FairytaleQA dataset, and a DistilBERT-based ranking module fine-tuned on FairytaleQA dataset to rank and select top-<em>N</em> QA-pairs for each input section.
+There are three sub-modules in our QAG pipeline:
+1. An answer generation(AG) module that leverages Spacy English model to extract named entities and noun chunks and Propbank’s Semantic Role Labeler to extract action events’ descriptions as candidate answers
+2. A BART-based question generation(QG) module fine-tuned on FairytaleQA dataset
+3. A ranking module to rank and select top-<em>N<em> QA-pairs.
+We fine-tune a DistilBERT model on a classification task between QA-pairs generated with our QAG system and ground-truth from FairytaleQA Dataset

 ## What's here